hightechu/hightechu-discord-bot/GETTING_STARTED_INSTRUCTORS.md

 ## Adding Students to the HighTechU Team

-You will need to add each student to the appropriate team.
+You will need to add each HighTechU Student to the appropriate team.
 Usually this team will reflect the current cohort.
 (For example, `Academy`).
 For more information, visit "[Adding organization members to a team](https://docs.github.com/en/organizations/organizing-members-into-teams/adding-organization-members-to-a-team)".

 ## Creating the Repository